publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch78/schD/m__us_usc_t26_s7654.md

  __References in Text__

     The Servicemembers Civil Relief Act, referred to in subsec. (d)(1), is [act Oct.
 17, 1940, ch.
 888][/us/act/1940-10-17/ch888], [54 Stat.
-1178][/us/stat/54/1178], as amended, which is classified to section 501 et seq. of the Appendix to Title 50, War and National Defense.
-For complete classification of this Act to the Code, see section 501 of the Appendix to Title 50 and Tables.
+1178][/us/stat/54/1178], was classified to sections 501 et seq. of the former Appendix to Title 50, War and National Defense, prior to editorial reclassification, and is now classified principally to chapter 50 (§ 3901 et seq.) of Title 50.
+For complete classification of this Act to the Code, see Tables.

  __Amendments__